Four Orthodontic Problems Best Corrected Early

 GRAYSLAKE, ILLINOIS – As a parent, you want what’s best for your child.
 That includes a healthy and beautiful smile.

-Dr. Sara Spector says there are four orthodontic problems that are most easily corrected at a young age, making it easier (and sometimes cheaper) for you to give your child that confident, healthy smile:
+Dr. Michael Stosich says there are four orthodontic problems that are most easily corrected at a young age, making it easier (and sometimes cheaper) for you to give your child that confident, healthy smile:

 • Protruding teeth